Fulton, Kentucky minor league baseball history: Kentucky–Illinois–Tennessee League 1911, 1922–1924

 Minor league baseball began in Fulton, Kentucky when the 1911 Fulton Colonels became members of the eight–team Class D level Kentucky–Illinois–Tennessee League, known informally as the KITTY League.

 In their first season of play, the Fulton Colonels finished last in the league in the first half, with a 24–39 record.
 In the second half, the Colonels finished with a record of 48–19 to win the standings by 11.0 games.
 Fulton was scheduled to play the first–half champion Hopkinsville Hoppers for the overall championship, before inclement weather and poor field conditions cancelled the series.
 Fulton and Hopkinsville were declared co–champions.
 Fulton was managed by John Jones.
 Fulton did not return to the league play in 1912, as the Kentucky–Illinois–Tennessee League reduced to six teams.
 The Fulton ballpark in 1911 is unknown.

 On August 28, 1911, James Coleman of Fulton pitched a 7–inning perfect game against the Paducah Polecats in a 1–0 Fulton victory.

 The 1922 Fulton returned to minor league play, as the Fulton Railroaders rejoined the Class D level Kentucky–Illinois–Tennessee League, when the league reformed.
 Beginning league play on May 16, 1922, Fulton finished the season with a 41–68 record to place seventh in the eight–team league.
 The Fulton managers were Ralph Works and Senter Rainey, as Fulton finished 30.5 games behind the Madisonville Miners in the final standings.

 The Fulton use of the "Railroaders" moniker corresponds to the local railroad industry and history in Fulton, Kentucky, beginning in 1859, when construction of the Illinois Central Railroad reached Fulton.
 The Fulton station remains in service as a stop on the Amtrak controlled City of New Orleans route.
 The Fulton area is home to the Twin Cities Railroad Museum.

 Fulton boasted that the city was the smallest to host minor league baseball.

 The 1923 Fulton Railroaders finished a close second place in the Kentucky–Illinois–Tennessee League standings.
 Fulton finished with an overall record of 61–45 in a tie with the Mayfield Pantsmakers, who finished 59–43, leaving both teams 16 games above .500.
-However, Mayfieled had a win percentage of .578 to edge out Fulton at .575, by .003.
+However, Mayfield had a win percentage of .578 to edge out Fulton at .575, by .003.
 Charles Holloway managed the 1923 Railroaders.

 The Fulton Railroaders finished in third place in the 1924 Kentucky–Illinois–Tennessee League.
 Fulton ended the season 2.0 games behind the first place Dyersburg Forked Deers in the six–team league final standings.
 The Railroaders finished with a record of 62–54, playing under manager Dan Grenier.
 The Kentucky–Illinois–Tennessee League folded after the 1924 season, before returning to play in 1935 as a six–team league.